GeorgiiFirsov/GeorgiiFirsov/README.md

 | M. of Information Security | National Research Nuclear University MEPhI | In progress       |

 ### :information_source: Some additional info
-In my free time I like to study some knowledge about cryptography, distributed systems development, compiler internals, cryptocurrencies, smart-contracts, NFTs, etc. You can find several articles on my [web-page](https://georgyfirsov.github.io/).
+In my free time I like to study some knowledge about cryptography (especially symmetric cryptography and cryptoanalysis), distributed systems development, compiler internals, etc. You can find several articles on my [web-page](https://georgyfirsov.github.io/).
 There are some posts about a process of developing of my repositories, that I consider to be interesting to read.

 Sometimes I participate in various CTFs.
 You can find several writeups again on my web-page.